rafaeltonholo/svg-to-compose/README.md

 Options:
-  -v, --version                   Show this CLI version -p, --package=<text>            Specify iconss package.
+  -v, --version                   Show this CLI version -p, --package=<text>            Specify icons's package.
 This will replace package at the top of the icon file -t, --theme=<text>              Specify project's theme name.
 This will take place in the Icon Preview composable function and in the
                                   ImageVector Builder's names.
   -o, --output=<text>             output filename; if no .kt extension specified, it will be automatically added.
-In case of the input is a
+In case of the input
-                                  directory, output MUST also be a directory.
+                                  is a directory, output MUST also be a directory.
   -opt, --optimize=true|false     Enable svg optimization before parsing to Jetpack Compose icon.
 The optimization process uses the
                                   following programs: svgo, svg2vectordrawable, avocado from NPM Registry -cp, --context-provider=<text>  Adds a custom context provider to the Icon definition.
 E.g.: s2c <args> -o MyIcon.kt -cp Icons.Filled